evanc108/Tally/backend/BACKEND.md

 ---

-## The JIT Authorization Flow
+## The JIT Collaborative Authorization Flow

-`POST /v1/auth/jit` is the critical path.
-It must respond within milliseconds or the card processor will timeout and decline automatically.
+`POST /v1/auth/jit` is the critical path — the Collaborative Authorization endpoint.
+When any group member taps their personal card token at a merchant, Highnote sends a webhook to this endpoint.
+It must respond in <2 seconds or the card processor will timeout and decline automatically.
 The handler has an **8-second budget** for the entire flow.

 ```
-Card Processor
+Highnote (Card Processor)
      │
+     │  "Card Token A (Member 1) is trying to spend $90"
      │  POST /v1/auth/jit
      │  X-Tally-Signature: sha256=<hex>
      │  Idempotency-Key: <uuid>